-The SENCo will make arrangements for a pupil to sit their examination in a smaller room if it is their 'Normal way of working' and:
+The SENDCo will make arrangements for a pupil to sit their examination in the Chapel if it is their 'Normal way of working' and:

-- Written evidence is provided from a medical consultant or mental health professional which outlines the pupils need, confirms the pupil is disabled as per the Equality Ace and explicitly recommends separate invigilation. - The history of the pupil is known to the SENCo, for example, evidence provided by previous school and it continues to be the pupil's normal way of working. - Pupil with mental health and/or social/emotional needs who is accessing support within school or via an external agency, for example, CAMHs who has recommended the need for separate invigilation. - The pupil qualifies for an access arrangement necessitating separate invigilation for example, a scribe. - SENCo/DSL has made an assessment that the pupil will be substantially disadvantaged by sitting their examinations in the main examination room.
+- Written evidence is provided from a medical consultant or mental health professional which outlines the pupils need, confirms the pupil is disabled as per the Equality Ace and explicitly recommends alternative rooming. - The history of the pupil is known to the SENDCo, for example, evidence provided by previous school and it continues to be the pupil's normal way of working. - Is a pupil with mental health and/or social/emotional needs who is accessing support within school or via an external agency, for example, CAMHs who has recommended the need for alternative rooming. - SENDCo has made an assessment that the pupil will be substantially disadvantaged by sitting their examinations in the main examination room.

-Pupils need to be aware that they may not be in a separate room alone.
+Pupils need to be aware that they will not be in a separate room alone.